spinkube/governance/SECURITY.md

 If the vulnerability is accepted, a timeline for developing a patch, public disclosure, and patch release will be determined.
-If there is an embargo period on public disclosure before the patch release, an announcment will be sent to the security announce mailing list(`spinkube-security-announce@spinkube.dev`) // TODO: set up announce mailing list announcing the scope of the vulnerability, the date of availability of the patch release, and the date of public disclosure.
+If there is an embargo period on public disclosure before the patch release, an announcment will be sent to the security announce mailing list: `spinkube-security-announce@googlegroups.com` announcing the scope of the vulnerability, the date of availability of the patch release, and the date of public disclosure.
 The reporter(s) are expected to participate in the discussion of the timeline and abide by agreed upon dates